TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Content/Index.rst

      .....
    }

-   // This is what happens if the typeField-value does not match any of the above tt_content.default.default {
+   // This is what happens if the "field" type value does not match any of the above tt_content.default.default {
      .....
    }